BDIFluky/shroobada_beta/docs/stacks/administration/authentik.md

       -d "$dataSet"
 ```

-- **Create new API token linked to the new user:** The below code snippet, creates a new token, assign it to the new user `fluky` then sets a key for the new API token by using [core_tokens_create | authentik](https://docs.goauthentik.io/docs/developer-docs/api/reference/core-tokens-create) to create the token amd [core_tokens_set_key_create | authentik](https://docs.goauthentik.io/docs/developer-docs/api/reference/core-tokens-set-key-create) to set the key.
->[!NOTE]
+### Create a New API Token Linked to the New User

+The [core_tokens_create | authentik](https://docs.goauthentik.io/docs/developer-docs/api/reference/core-tokens-create) endpoint creates a new token for `fluky`, and the [core_tokens_set_key_create | authentik](https://docs.goauthentik.io/docs/developer-docs/api/reference/core-tokens-set-key-create) endpoint sets its key:
+> [!NOTE]
-> The new key should be stored safely as there is no way to retrieve afterward.
+> This key should be kept securely; there is no method to retrieve it at a later time.
 ```shell
 baseUrl="localhost:9000/api/v3/"
 endpoint="core/tokens/"